Managing money and financial support

 You can get help with the cost of medicines under the Drugs Payment Scheme (DPS).
 This means that each household will pay no more than €114 each calendar month for prescribed drugs, medicines and medical aids (appliances).

-The scheme is for people who do not have a medical card, including people who have a GP visit card.
 The scheme is not means tested − it is for everyone, no matter what your income.

 Tax relief for medical expenses